 The Visual Monitoring Camera (VMC) is mounted on Mars Express, ESA's deep-space probe now orbiting the Red Planet.
 It originally provided simple, low-tech photos of the Beagle lander separation, and is now back in action as the 'Mars Webcam'.
-It's not a scientific instrument, but it does provide fantastic images of Mars - including crescent views of the planet not obtainable from Earth.
+In 2016, the VMC officially became a scientific instrument, and in the past few years data from the VMC has been instrumental to a number of scientific studies and publications.
+In addition, the VMC continues to provide stunning views of the Red Planet to the general public through Flickr.

 Mars Express has been in orbit around Mars since December 2003.
 The mission comprised two spacecraft – the Mars Express orbiter and the Beagle 2 lander.
 To verify the correct separation and trajectory of the lander, the VMC (Visual Monitoring Camera) - a basic optical monitoring camera - was installed on the orbiter to image the retreating Beagle, which was successfully done in December 2003 (unfortunately, Beagle was later declared lost).
 This was the only use of the VMC camera prior to 2007.

 It seemed somehow inappropriate that the photographic capabilities of the VMC - an excellent, if modest, camera - should remain forever dormant.
 Due to the camera's unique location, it could, for example, capture crescent images of Mars that are not obtainable from Earth.
 VMC's wide field of view also provides global images of Mars - something that is not currently provided by any other spacecraft.